0xsch1zo/celeris/README.md

 -- Runs a command on a pane
 window:default_pane():run_command("nvim")

 -- Splits a pane into two panes either vertically or horizontally.
-The direction argument can be either "horizonal" or "vertical" local _another_pane = window:default_pane():split("horizontal", {
+The direction argument can be either "horizontal" or "vertical" local _another_pane = window:default_pane():split("horizontal", {
     size = "20%" -- the size of a pane can be a percentage or can be an absolute value(just omit the %) root = "/tmp" -- pane's working directory